-Modeling results show that under projected future conditions corresponding to a major storm event, the first facility to reach its critical capacity would most likely be PS2 (432 mgd), followed closely by PS1 (160 mgd), and then by several reaches of the South Metro Interceptor (SMI) between PS1 and PS2.
+Modeling results showed that under projected future conditions corresponding to a major storm event, the first facility to reach its critical capacity would most likely be PS2 (432 mgd), followed closely by PS1 (160 mgd), and then by several reaches of the South Metro Interceptor (SMI) between PS1 and PS2.
 The SMI sections upstream of PS1 and the North Metro Interceptor (NMI) are found to be non-critical.
 It is important to note that the design capacity of PS2 was originally 432 mgd, which is the same as the hydraulic capacity of the Point Loma Treatment Plant.
-However, historical data indicates PS2 firm capacity ranges from 413 mgd to 430 mgd.
+However, historical data indicated that PS2's has a firm capacity ranges from 413 mgd up to 430 mgd.
 For the purpose of this Plan, it is assumed that the firm capacity for PS2 is 413 mgd.